Franca IDL: Architecture

 In addition to the text-based IDL for the specification of interfaces, Franca provides an HTML documentation generator.

+Implementation variants

+Currently Franca is implemented in two platforms, which are described in the following subsections.

+Eclipse implementation

-Franca is implemented based on the Eclipse (software) tool platform.
+Franca is implemented on the Eclipse (software) tool platform.
 For the definition of the actual Franca IDL, the Xtext framework is used.
 For the user of Franca, this offers a list of benefits for the activity of reviewing and specifying software interfaces.

+JetBrains MPS implementation

+Franca is also implemented on the JetBrains MPS language workbench, which is built on top of the IDEA Platform.
+This offers benefits of connecting with DSLs built in the JetBrains MPS ecosystem.
+In addition, Franca for MPS is built on KernelF, which allows better interoperability with KernelF-based DSLs.